In Omnia Paratus: Life Is Short. Write Well.

 Who Are We?

-We’re both writers and fans of the show, having binged it multiple times each.
-We’ve both taught at and helped run numerous writing conferences, and we love the written word.
+We’re both writers and fans of the show, having binged Gilmore Girls multiple times each.
+We’ve both taught at and helped run numerous writing conferences.
+We both love the written word.

 Or jump to our bios: